apache/arrow/docs/source/java/install.rst

 Installing from Apache Nightlies
 ********************************

-Steps involved to download Java artifacts from Apache Nightlies Repository:
+1. Look up the nightly version number for the Arrow libraries used.

-1. Once you have the Java nightly library needed (i.e. arrow-memory), please go to https://nightlies.apache.org/arrow/java/org/apache/arrow/arrow-memory/ and see what version are available (i.e. 9.0.0.dev191), this is alligned with Arrow nightly builds.
+    For example, for ``arrow-memory``, visit  https://nightlies.apache.org/arrow/java/org/apache/arrow/arrow-memory/ and see what versions are available (e.g. 9.0.0.dev191).
 2. Add Apache Nightlies Repository to the Maven/Gradle project.

 .. code-block:: xml